guisaliba/dsa/algorithms/what-is-big-o.md

 1. Growth is related to input;
 2. Constants are dropped;
-3. Worst case scenario is the way to measure.
+3. Worst case scenario is ALWAYS the way to measure time and space complexity.
    </samp>